What Is Addiction?

 “Powerless” can be reframed as recognizing the strength and grip of the habit loop, not a personal defect.
 “Turning it over” means widening our circle of support, values, and spiritual connection.
 Tools like inventories, making amends, and daily practices help reduce secrecy and stress, interrupting the cycle that keeps addiction alive.

 Through these steps, healing becomes a shared journey grounded in honesty, compassion, and mutual support.
+This path does not require adopting any particular beliefs; it emphasizes staying honest, open, and connected as we learn new ways to live.

 AA teaches that “the fundamental idea of God is within every man, woman, and child.”
-This aligns closely with the Buddhist concept of Buddha nature — the awakened capacity within each of us.
+This aligns closely with the Buddhist concept of Buddha nature; the awakened capacity within each of us.
 Both traditions recognize an inner source of wisdom, strength, and compassion that can guide us beyond addiction toward healing and freedom.

 A Neuroscience Lens: Dopamine and Survival Learning